istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by Kubernetes.

-* The control plane (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VMs.
+* The Istio control plane services (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VMs.
 This is typically done using an [Internal Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).
 You can also use NodePort, run Istio components on VMs, or use custom network configurations,